 New Balance 574 Sport History

-New Balance took a bold move and repackaged its classic 574 trainer into an appealing modern-day, lightweight sneaker, introduced as the 574 Sport.
+New Balance took a bold move and repackaged its classic New Balance 574 running shoe into an appealing modern-day, lightweight sneaker, introduced as the 574 Sport.
 This entirely fresh new form, built with a slip-on bootie upper construction, evidently displays a more contemporary look to the iconic shoe.

 This re-imagined version that still carries hints of New Balance’s rich heritage into its form was dropped in the Spring/Summer of 2017 in limited pairs.
-The updated silhouette, debuted with a colorway named Friends and Family, is packaged with a very unique and interesting all-white showcase box.
+The updated silhouette, debuted with a colorway fitted for Friends and Family, is packaged with a unique and exciting all-white showcase box.
 From the window on the box, one can easily marvel at the clean, slimmed-down cover of the low-top New Balance 574 Sport, which is emphasized by its striking tri-colored sole unit.

-About a month after this new profile landed into the quarters of loyal New Balance supporters, the 574 Sport was launched globally that retailed at $120.
-The first salvo was called the Tier 1 collection that comes in two colorways, specifically in bright white and tonal black paired with eye-catching red, black, and gray contrasts in the sole section.
+About a month after this new profile landed into the quarters of loyal New Balance supporters, the 574 Sport was launched globally, valued at $120.
+The first salvo was called the Tier 1 collection that comes in two colorways, specifically in bright white and tonal black which is paired with eye-catching red, black, and gray contrasts in the sole section.

 New Balance 574 Sport Style